 A lot of change is hard.

-Given opportunity (without reinforcement), change is quickly reversed and we go back to a more comfortable way of doing things.
+Given opportunity (without reinforcement), change is quickly reversed, and we go back to a more comfortable way of doing things.

 Participants may want to linger on this discussion and share stories of change gone wrong in their organizations.
 Keep the discussion on track and centered around these three points.
 Participants will have an opportunity to share their change stories during the activities later in the lesson.